PaulTR/AndroidDemoProjects/README.md

 Google Maps: Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.

+NavigationDrawer: An example of using the navigation drawer in an activity to load fragments.
+Also an example of Square's Otto library for firing events from a list to the activity.

 Notifications: Demo of different options available in a standard notification from the Android OS.

 NotificationsCustomLayout: Creates a custom expanded layout for Jellybean+ that uses a service to perform actions based on notification button clicks.